alanpt/documentation-test/docs/index.md

 hide:
   - toc
   - feedback
+  - navigation
+  - path
 ---
 #

-This internal and private knowledgebase serves as a one-stop-shop for everything related to our biz, from employee onboarding and training to troubleshooting common software issues.
+This **internal and private** knowledgebase serves as a one-stop-shop for everything related to our biz, from employee onboarding and training to troubleshooting common software issues.
 Providing us with access to a comprehensive database of information efficiently and effectively.
 Use the Edit icon on the top right to suggest or make changes on Github.

 <p>
 <form style="text-align:center">